 - Destroy all your opponents

-- Get the most points (by doing something)
+- Get the most points within a certain period of time

 The opposite to obstacles, rewards could be things like simply the scoring of points as you play along.
 Rewards may also include things like picking up special objects to gain some sort of advantage / prestige etc. Receiving awards along the way makes the overall journey of playing the game more enjoyable.

 How do you succeed in the game?
 This closely relates to the objective of the game, however I feel that the triumph or victory is more about the players actual experience of winning.
 What will happen for the player after the player wins?
-For example, will they receive a trophy, or will they get their name listed in the top scores, etc?
+For example, perhaps they will receive a trophy or have their name listed in the top scores, etc…

 If the player doesn’t win, how does the player fail?
-This can closely relate to the obstacles however normally obstacles are like a more granular level of a greater overall defeat / failure.
-I think that when designing a game the consideration of how the game is lost can be a good place to start, for example will the game have a short or long game play?
+This can closely relate to the obstacles however normally obstacles relate more to granular levels of what may eventuate to be the overall/ultimate defeat.
+I think that when designing a game the consideration of how the game will end can be a good place to start.
+For example will the game have a short or long game play?
 What will mark the end of the game?

-And, although I wouldn’t class these as a fundamental, there are plenty of other principles of games that are worth exploring, such as:
+And, although I wouldn’t class these as a fundamental to most games, there are plenty of other principles of games that are worth exploring, such as: